Corby Glen

-Corby Glen is a village and civil parish in the South Kesteven district of Lincolnshire, England.
-It is approximately 9 mi south-east of the market town of Grantham and 8 mi north west of Bourne.
+Corby Glen, formerly just Corby, is a village and civil parish in the South Kesteven district of Lincolnshire, England.
+It is approximately 9 mi south-east of Grantham and 8 mi north west of Bourne.
+In 2011 it had a population of 1,017.

 History

-The Church of England parish church dedicated to Saint John the Evangelist dates in part from the 12th century and has a notable collection of 14th- and 15th-century murals.
+St John the Evangelist's Church, the Church of England parish church, dates in part from the 12th century and has a notable collection of 14th- and 15th-century murals.

 Following the purchase of Irnham Hall by a Protestant family in the mid-19th century the Catholic Chapel of the hall was taken down and re-erected in Corby Glen as the Roman Catholic Church of Our Lady of Mount Carmel to the designs of architects Weightman, Hadfield & Goldie.
 A thousand wagonloads of material were carried between the two sites.
 The new church opened in 1856.
 The church closed in 2012.
 The church and the attached presbytery are Grade II Listed buildings.

 The village's first Methodist chapel was built in 1846, and replaced in 1902 by the present building which is still in use.
 The original chapel is now a private house.

 To the north of the parish church is a substantial castle mound or motte.
 Historian David Roffe refers to it as "an early defended manor house".

 In 1238 King Henry III chartered a weekly market and an annual sheep fair.
 The sheep fair is still held and is claimed to be the longest-established such event in Britain.

 The Willoughby Memorial Library and Art Gallery is housed in a 17th-century building that was originally Reads Grammar School.
 The school was founded in 1669 by the bequest of Charles Read (1604–1669), who was born at Darlton in Nottinghamshire and became a wealthy shipper in Hull.
 Read also founded Read School at Drax in Yorkshire and a grammar school at Tuxford in Notts.
 Reads Grammar School in Corby closed in 1909.
 The building was restored and reopened for its current uses in 1965 by the Willoughby Memorial Trust which was founded by Lord Ancaster in memory of his son Timothy, Lord Willoughby de Eresby, who died in 1963.
 The gallery holds a series of exhibitions from Easter to November and an annual Open Art Competition.

 In 1852 the Great Northern Railway opened the East Coast Main Line near Corby Glen.
 In 1853 the GNR opened Corby Glen railway station on the main line about 1 mile (1½ km) from the village.
 Corby Glen was served by local trains between Peterborough and Grantham.
 On 3 July 1938 the London and North Eastern Railway locomotive Mallard passed at high speed through Corby Glen shortly before achieving its world speed record for a steam locomotive seven miles further south near Carlby.
 British Railways closed Corby Glen station in 1959 and its yard is now occupied by a sawmill.